-“There are studies that show the earlier a new mom has to go back to work the greater the chance they will develop postpartum depression,” Dr. Allen said.
+“There are studies that show the earlier a new mom has to go back to work the greater the chance they will develop "baby blues" or postpartum depression,” Dr. Allen said.

 What about having sex again after a vaginal birth?
 When the mood strikes, you don’t want to have to worry about it being too soon.
 These guidelines can help.

-Dr. Allen says the main guideline for having sex again after a baby is to follow your doctor’s recommendations.
+Dr. Allen says the main guideline for having postpartum sex is to follow your doctor’s recommendations.
 If there were no complications, such as a laceration, then you could resume sexual intercourse 4-6 weeks after having your baby.

-However, if you had a laceration that needed stitching or an episiotomy, you will likely need to wait until after 6-8 weeks after having your baby.
+However, if you had a laceration that needed stitching or an episiotomy, she recommends waiting until after 6-8 weeks after having your baby.
 Dr. Allen says you could experience pain and may find waiting longer more beneficial.

 Typically, pain is the major reason a woman will need to wait, and it’s important to remember that people heal at different speeds.
 Dr. Allen notes, while a small tear in the vagina heals quickly, a tear into the rectum or rectal muscles will be very painful for a lot longer.